 Miles of well-maintained roads and trails connect the various corners of Stonehouse.
 The majority of these can accommodate four-wheel drive vehicles, and all are readily accessible on ATV’s.
 The utility and recreational potential of the road network is hard to overstate, and it is a tremendous asset.

 A less tangible but very important aspect of Stonehouse Preserve is its flexibility.
 The property is well suited to a variety of uses and ownership scenarios, which could range from a hunting retreat to a small-scale conservation community.
-This is both attractive to a potential buyer, as well as reassuring to a future owner who one day may wish to bring in an investment partner, build a family compound, or partially develop and sell a portion of the property they are not utilizing.
+Large, waterfront landholdings in this part of Virginia are becoming increasingly scarce, making Stonehouse an appealing long-term land investment.
+In addition, the property’s timber resources offer a recurring source of revenue, as well as the potential to develop eco-asset opportunities.

 It’s hard to find a more conveniently located property than Stonehouse Preserve.
 It sits just fifteen minutes northwest of Williamsburg, while Virginia Beach, Norfolk, Richmond, and Charlottesville can all be easily reached in ninety minutes or less.
 Washington, D.C. is the nearest major metropolitan area and is only two hours and fifteen minutes away.
 The property itself is accessed on a paved, state-maintained road, and Interstate 64 can be quickly reached in under ten minutes.